 Posted with AIAA permission.
 Originally presented at the 2003 AIAA Atmospheric Flight Mechanics Conference, Austin, TX, 2003.
 Paper Number AIAA 2003-5611.

 Slegers, Nathan and Costello, Mark, "Comparison of Measured and Simulated Motion of a Controllable Parafoil and Payload System" (2003).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 49.